gnosischain/tokenbridge-contracts/USDSMigration.md

 **Relay xDAI and get USDS**

 1. USDSDepositContract.transfer{value: msg.value}("") or USDSDepositContract.relayTokens{value: msg.value}(address recipient)

+### Edge case

+1. After the upgrade, the xDAI Foreign Bridge assumes the sender wants to relay USDS.

+   - If a user intends to relay DAI, but still has an existing USDS allowance for the bridge, the bridge will use the USDS allowance and relay USDS instead of DAI.

+   - To avoid unintended relays:

+     - Always interact with the Bridge Router when relaying DAI.

+     - Approve only the exact amount of USDS you intend to relay, rather than leaving a large allowance.

 # Call to Action: Update your code & indexer